Open PDKs Version 1.0

 make

-This will pre-process the setup files to create the PDK-specific files for the sky130A PDK, and process all vendor files, and place everything in a local staging area.
+This will pre-process the setup files to create the PDK-specific files for the specified PDK (sky130 or gf180mcu), and process all vendor files, and place everything in a local staging area.

 3. Migrate files to installation location: